 What is the “difference” between the two salons?

 There is a physical difference between the two.
 Our Downtown salon is smaller and more classically styled.
 It’s very upscale but also relaxed, like an urban boutique hotel lobby, with soothing light blue paint and dark woods everywhere.
-Our Uptown location is more high energy, and the salon is white and bright and exciting.
+Our Uptown location is more high energy, and the salon is white, bright, and exciting.
 It feels like a Palm Springs country club salon.
 That said, we work hard to preserve the same vibe of hospitality at both.
 You definitely know you are in a Globe Salon at either one.

 Our clientele Downtown is a mix of executives, lawyers, physicians, and of course, service industry and creatives.
 We also serve a lot of guests there who live in the classic neighborhoods of Las Vegas, like Rancho Circle, Rancho Nevada, and Scotch 80s.
 They are thrilled to get an upscale experience without having to drive to the suburbs.

 Uptown, there is some overlap of clientele thanks to our brand, but we do take care of more Summerlin families and retirees there, and lots of people who have just moved to Las Vegas and are looking for a salon.
 It’s hard to really draw a line because all of our guests, regardless of age or income or work status, are generally seeking the kind of vibe and hospitality we provide, so there is a similarity.
-Few of our guests arrive by accident.
+A few of our guests arrive by accident.

 How do you split your time between the two?

-I typically spend the early part of my week with the Downtown team, and the end of the week Uptown.
+I typically spend the early part of my week with the Downtown team and the end of the week Uptown.
 It’s very important to me, especially with guests who are new to the salons, that they are receiving an elevated service experience.
 We have great people at each location who are wonderful at executing that experience, but it never hurts to have the boss there!

 As a partnership, what is the division of responsibility between you and James?